Mixture of Linear Models Co-supervised by Deep Neural Networks: Conclusions

 \section{Conclusions}

 In this paper, we develop MLM under co-supervision of a trained DNN.
 Our goal is to estimate interpretable models without compromising performance.
 The experiments show that MLM achieves higher prediction accuracy than other explainable models.
 However, for some data sets, the gap between the performance of MLM and DNN is not negligible.
 Interpretation is intrinsically subjective.
 For different datasets, different approaches can be more suitable.
 We have developed a visualization method and a decision rule-based method to help understand the prediction function.
 In any case, these methods rely heavily on the local linear models constructed in MLM.
-To explore the aspect of interpretation at greater depth, as future work, we plan to examine applications in more specific context.
+To explore the aspect of interpretation at a greater depth, we plan to examine applications in more specific contexts. {\revision The idea of co-supervision is interesting in its own right, which can be taken as a principle for developing interpretable models.
+The technical components in MLM may be replaced by other approaches, for example, the regression model used within each EPIC and the method to generate EPICs.
+These variations can be explored in future works.} {\revisionii Also, the statistical inference of MLM coefficients is an interesting future direction.
+For more rigorous interpretation of MLM, we should validate the model structure using statistical inference methods.}